Dzierzan/OpenSA/README.md

 # Current status

-At the moment the project is highly complete, nearly all required features are there and what's left is purely technical or cosmetical like HP bars or video support.
+At the moment the project is highly complete, nearly all required features are there and what's left is purely cosmetical like HP bars or video support.
 Moreover all missions have been recreated.
 Feel free to give any feedback or even help to progress further this project.

 # Swarm Assault vs OpenSA

 Since OpenSA project is based on the OpenRA Mod SDK, it carries on a lot of quality life improvements plus additional stuff has been added to the project.
 Here are the key features:

-- Open source,
+- open source,
-- Multiplayer,
+- multiplayer,
-- Support of HD resolutions,
+- support of HD resolutions,
-- Seamless zooming in and out,
+- seamless zooming in and out,
-- Ability to queue units,
+- ability to queue units,
-- Rally points,
+- rally points,
-- Units controled by player are less likely to wander than units controled by AI.
+- units controled by player are less likely to wander than units controled by AI,
-- More advanced map editor with the ability of creating own missions with objectives
+- more advanced map editor with the ability of creating own missions with objectives,
-- Ability of adding own units to the game
+- ability of adding own units to the game,
-- There's no random map generator in OpenSA, however the project is able to convert legacy maps to ORA format, so nothing is lost.
+- there's no random map generator in OpenSA, however the project is able to convert legacy maps to ORA format, so nothing is lost.

 # How to compile/play